tsaopy/tsaopy.github.io/notebook1-basic-usage.md

 `sampler,_,_,_ = model1.setup_sampler(200, 300, 300)`

 The first argument is the number of walkers, the second one the number of burn in steps, and the third one the number of production steps.
+The number of walkers is tipically set at few hundreds, the more you use the faster the chain may converge, but it will also take more function evaluations per step and will take longer per step.
+The number of burn in steps is the ammount of steps that you think the chain will take to converge.
 Running this line will also get MCMC running so you are in for a little wait until it's finished.
 After the `emcee` run is finished we will call the next line which will extract the sample chains from the sampler.
 We will run

 ```
 samples, flat_samples = sampler.get_chain(), sampler.get_chain(flat=True)